-- B) Membership:

-- 1) Voting Membership:

-- Two (2) Co-Chairs a)
+- 1) Voting Membership: - a) Two (2) Co-Chairs

 - b) One (1) Internal Coordinator

-- One (1) External Coordinator c)
+- c) One (1) External Coordinator

 - d) One (1) Outreach Coordinator

-- One (1) Publicity Coordinator e)
+- e) One (1) Publicity Coordinator

-- One (1) Queerstorian f)
+- f) One (1) Queerstorian

-- g) h) One (1) Senate Member
+- g) One (1) Senate Member

-- Two (2) New Leader Interns
+- h) Two (2) New Leader Interns

-- Special Project Coordinator(s) i)
+- i) Special Project Coordinator(s)

-- Two (2) Pride Co-Chairs i)
+- i) Two (2) Pride Co-Chairs

 - k) Any members having attended two (2) meetings or more per quarter.

-- 2) Non-voting Members:
+2) Non-voting Members:

 - a) A.S.
 President

 - b) A.S.
 Attorney General

 - c) A.S.
 Controller(s)

-- C) Selection and Term of Office of the Elected Membership:
+C) Selection and Term of Office of the Elected Membership:

-- Two (2) outgoing members of the elected membership who are not running for re-election 1) will facilitate an election process for the following year's two (2) Co-Chairs, four (4) Coordinators, and one (1) Queerstorian by the 7^{} week of Spring quarter.
+- 1) Two (2) outgoing members of the elected membership who are not running for reelection will facilitate an election process for the following year's two (2) Co-Chairs, four (4) Coordinators, and one (1) Queerstorian by the 7th week of Spring quarter.
 All of the commission's voting members during Spring Quarter are allowed to participate in this election.
 The internally elected Commission will then be recommended to the A.S.
-President for nomination and sent to Senate for approval of a term lasting one (1) academic year.

-- 2) The Senator shall be first recommended by the Commission, then selected and nominated by the A.S.
-Internal Vice President, with final approval being given by the Senate for a term of one (1) year.

-- 3) The elected membership will use the first two (2) weeks of Fall quarter to outreach to possible New Leader Interns.
+President for nomination and sent to Senate for approval of a term lasting one (1) academic year. - 2) The Senator shall be first recommended by the Commission, then selected and nominated by the A.S.
+Internal Vice President, with final approval being given by the Senate for a term of one (1) year. - 3) The elected membership will use the first two (2) weeks of Fall quarter to outreach to possible New Leader Interns.
 The Co-Chairs will create an application process that will be distributed electronically and at outreach events such as Queer-A-Palooza, RHA mixers, and other recruitment efforts made by Associated Students or other Queer organizations.
-The voting membership will then use a blind selection process to elect two (2) New Leader Interns through a simple majority to recommend the interns them to the A.S.
-President for nomination and then sent to the Senate for approval of a term ending during Spring elections.

-- 4) Pride Co-Chairs will be elected and recruited by the Co-Chairs after Pride Week by the Pride Steering Committee.
-The elected Co-Chairs will then be recommended for approval for a term lasting one (1) academic year.

-- 5) In the event of a vacant position during the year, the first step will be to see if any of the already elected membership feels more comfortable moving into the vacated position.
+The voting membership will then use a blind selection process to recommend the interns to the A.S.
+President for nomination and then sent to the Senate for approval of a term ending during Spring elections. - 4) Pride Co-Chairs will be elected and recruited by the Co-Chairs after Pride Week by the Pride Steering Committee.
+The elected Co-Chairs will then be recommended for approval for a term lasting one (1) academic year. - 5) In the event of a vacant position during the year, the first step will be to see if any of the already elected membership feels more comfortable moving into the vacated position.
 Anyone that ran for a position during the previous Spring elections and was not elected will then be contacted and invited to run for vacant positions at the next meeting, where the voting membership will vote on approval.
 Once all the people from the previous Spring elections have been contacted and either declined or not been approved an application process similar to the process for intern positions will be used to select the vacant position.

-- D) Duties and Powers of the Commission:
+D) Duties and Powers of the Commission: